 Those qualifying for the disability exemption use the appropriate amounts instead of the above.

-If your Hawaii adjusted gross income was more than \$89,981 and you were not able to deduct all of your personal exemptions, enter the amount you were able to deduct as calculated on the Personal Exemptions Worksheet in your Form N-11 instruction booklet.
+If your Hawaii adjusted gross income was more than \$89,981 for tax years 2009 through 2015, and you were not able to deduct all of your personal exemptions, enter the amount you were able to deduct as calculated on the Personal Exemptions Worksheet in your Form N-11 instruction booklet.